SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/miscellaneous/Creating_a_list_view.md

 From DataMiner 10.0.0/10.0.2 onwards, when you manage the column configuration, you can select different column types.
 The following types are available:

-**Text**: Shows the value as text.
+- **Text**: Shows the value as text.

-**Alarm icon**: Use this type for a column indicating an ID of a service, element, or view.
+- **Alarm icon**: Use this type for a column indicating an ID of a service, element, or view.
 It will show the alarm icon for the relevant service, element, or view.

-**Custom icon**: Displays a custom icon.
-This relies on Automation scripts providing an icon library.
+- **Custom icon**: Displays a custom icon.
+This relies on Automation scripts providing an icon library: a script that maps the custom icons, and a script that maps the column values to specific icon names.

-**Color**: Shows the color defined in the cell value.
+- **Color**: Shows the color defined in the cell value.

-**Date**: Expects a Date object, or a string representing a date in UTC time, in the culture of the client.
+- **Date**: Expects a Date object, or a string representing a date in UTC time, in the culture of the client.

-**Date (invariant)**: Available from DataMiner 10.2.12/10.3.0 onwards.
+- **Date (invariant)**: Available from DataMiner 10.2.12/10.3.0 onwards.
 Expects a Date object, or a string representing a date in UTC time, in [invariant culture](https://learn.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo.invariantculture).

-**Colored text**: This type is specifically intended for the *AlarmLevel* column for services.
+- **Colored text**: This type is specifically intended for the *AlarmLevel* column for services.
 It visualizes the alarm level by means of text preceded by a circle showing the alarm level color.